simlei/VAR2017Project/README.md

    * [Electronics / Backend / Support / Documentation (Simon Leischnig)](doc/electronics.md)

-As of this date, we have spent 6-7 weeks trying out frameworks and implementing a proof-of-concept optical tracking application and developing a prototype.
+As of this date, we have spent 6-7 weeks trying out frameworks and implementing a proof-of-concept optical tracking application and designing/planning a prototype for the hardware-augmented guitar part.